XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/signerlist.md

 # SignerList
 [[Source]<br>](https://github.com/ripple/rippled/blob/6d2e3da30696bd10e3bb11a5ff6d45d2c4dae90f/src/ripple/protocol/impl/LedgerFormats.cpp#L127 "Source")

+_((ENABLED_ICON) Requires the [MultiSign amendment](known-amendments.html#multisign).)_

 The `SignerList` object type represents a list of parties that, as a group, are authorized to sign a transaction in place of an individual account.
 You can create, replace, or remove a SignerList using a [SignerListSet transaction][].
-This object type is introduced by the [MultiSign amendment](known-amendments.html#multisign).
-[New in: rippled 0.31.0][]

 ## Example {{currentpage.name}} JSON